philku/uconn-googleCloud/classes/07 NoSQL, Large Scale SQL, and BigTable/nosql.md

 ```

 ### 11
-Navigate into the new directory by entering the following command
+Navigate into the new directory by entering the following command:

 Input:
 ```